What criteria to choose your fabrics?

 Yes, use... a very important criterion to consider...
 I invite you to think about the future of a garment.

-For example, there is no problem wanting to make an evening / wedding dress in silk because you know you will not wear it often but choosing silk might be risky for making a blouse to wear to the office when you have two young toddlers...
-In short, if you plan to wear and use your clothes because you cherish your homemade garments, choose textiles that will last over time, that will be durable and that you can care for easily.
+For example, there is no problem wanting to make an evening or wedding dress in silk because you know you won’t wear it often, but choosing silk might be risky for making a blouse to wear to the office when you have two young toddlers...
+In short, if you plan to wear and use your clothes because you cherish your homemade pieces, choose textiles that will last over time, that will be durable and easy to care for.

-Always think about the garment’s use and the "risks" it will have to face.
+Always think about the garment’s use and the "risks" it will face.

 Seventh criterion: the crush

-I hope these 7 criteria will help you choose your fabrics better to make sewing projects you will love.
+I hope these 7 criteria will help you choose your fabrics better to create sewing projects you love.
 And if you want to go further in fabric knowledge, I invite you to discover Rebecca Deraeck’s book, the link to the article is here.

 Happy sewing to you!